Swiss stability proves bad bet for some European homeowners

 Raiffeisenbank, which has some 270 million euros worth of loans indexed in Swiss francs in Croatia, said in a statement to Reuters that it had "regularly and conscientiously" informed clients of the risks.

-Austria's Erste (ERST.VI), the third biggest bank in Croatia, said it had told clients that "no one could predict the currency movements in the next 10, 15 or 20 years", had provided graphs showing past movements and "continuously" offered options to make repayments easier.
+Austria's Erste, the third biggest bank in Croatia, said it had told clients that "no one could predict the currency movements in the next 10, 15 or 20 years", had provided graphs showing past movements and "continuously" offered options to make repayments easier.

-The Polish unit of Commerzbank (CBKG.DE), mBank, and Getin Noble Bank GNB.WA did not immediately respond to requests for comment.
+The Polish unit of Commerzbank, mBank, and Getin Noble Bank did not immediately respond to requests for comment.

 "It's too easy just to blame the banks; they were selling their financial product," said independent Croatian analyst Damir Novotny.
 "On the other hand, the government, which is in charge of consumer protection, should have warned citizens not to take loans in Swiss francs because their earnings are not in that currency."